run2bizdocs/documentation/en-us/docs/4biz-helium/additional-features/reports/create/smart-reports/configuration/create-smart-report.md

-title: Emit report using Smart Report
+title: Issuing report with Smart Report
 Description: allows to issue custom reports created from the "Smart Report Creator".
-# Emit report using Smart Report
+# Issuing report with Smart Report
 This functionality allows to issue custom reports created from the "Smart Report Creator".

 Procedure